 Resident Didactics

-The Department of Anesthesiology has a robust Oral Boards curriculum, with many faculty serving as ABA board examiners and one former President of the ABA on staff.
+The Department of Anesthesiology has a robust Oral Boards curriculum, with many faculty serving as ABA board examiners.
 We perform formal Mock Oral exams about 4 to 5 times per year.

 Resident Simulation Education